Western Hasakah offensive: Aftermath

 On 15 July 2015, an ISIL militant attempted to carry out a suicide attack in the area between Tell Brak and al-Hawl; however, he was captured by the YPG, and the explosives were disarmed.

 On 17 July, three ISIL militants attacked the village of Nestal, to the west of the town of Mabrouka.
 One of the militants was reportedly killed, while another fled across the border into Turkey.

 On 8 August 2015, ISIL militants carried out an attack on the village of Abu Hamal, to the south of Tell Hamis.
 The YPG and YPJ counterattacked, forcing ISIL to withdraw from the region.

 On 10 October 2015, the YPG and their Arab allies merged into a single organization, the Syrian Democratic Forces (SDF).
-Subsequently, the SDF went on to launch further offensives on ISIL's last 2 al-Hasakah Governorate strongholds of al-Hawl and Al-Shaddadi, with the SDF taking al-Hawl and the surrounding area by 30 November 2015, and taking al-Shaddadi and its countryside by 24 February 2016.
+Subsequently, the SDF went on to launch further offensives on ISIL's last 2 Hasakah Governorate strongholds of al-Hawl and Al-Shaddadi, with the SDF taking al-Hawl and the surrounding area by 30 November 2015, and taking al-Shaddadi and its countryside by 24 February 2016.
 Towards the end of the offensive on Al-Shaddadi, on 22 February 2016, the Islamic State released the last 42 survivors of their 400 Assyrian Christian hostages, after they had spent nearly a year in captivity.